What is multi-level IVR?

 - To add the second tier, choose the “Voice menu” icon under option 1 and upload an audio file with further voice instructions.

-- Click on the green arrow inside the “Voice menu” icon to open up the second tier options.
-Choose the desired actions for options 1&2.
+- Click on the green arrow inside the “Voice menu” icon to open up the second-tier options.
+Choose the desired actions for options 1 and 2.
 You can add more options by using the green arrow at the right.

 - Should you want to add a third tier, repeat steps 4-5.